niemal/uman/README.md

 }
 ```
 If a user is not logged in then the `Session.User` is just an empty string, otherwise it's the user's name.
-If `GetHTTPSession()` is not being used then the `Session.Cookie` will always be an empty string.
+If `UserManager.GetHTTPSession` is not being used then the `Session.Cookie` will always be an empty string.

 Functions related:
 ```go
 func (sess *Session) SetHTTPCookie(w http.ResponseWriter)
 ```
 Sets the appropriate cookie.
-You may set a `Session.CookiePath` (default is "/") before using `Session.SetHTTPCookie()`.
+You may set a `Session.CookiePath` (default is "/") before using `Session.SetHTTPCookie`.

 ```go
 func (sess *Session) SetLifespan(seconds int)
 ```
 Sets the lifespan of a session.
-If using HTTP oriented sessions, you should also use `SetHTTPCookie()` after using this function.
+If using HTTP oriented sessions, you should also use `Session.SetHTTPCookie` after using this function.

 ```go
 func (sess *Session) IsLogged() bool